 The article says that such a move is rooted in revisions last year to the Anti-Organized Crime Law, which was enacted in 1992.
-The changes increased the liability of top bosses for the actions of subordinates, and the new meishi order is a defense measure, the story indicates.
+The changes increased the liability of top bosses for the actions of subordinates, and the new order regarding meishi is a defense measure.

 According to people familiar with the situation, the gang also issued an order to ensure that members establish a “code of conduct” more in line with conventional society.
 The dispatch specifically requested that members be attired in simple black suits for funerals and to never drink alone when in entertainment areas.

-Last August the changes to the law now require that bosses take responsibility should members of affiliated groups partake in physical violence, intimidation and extortion to harm a person or inflict damage upon his assets.
-(A.T.)
+The changes to the law now require that bosses take responsibility should members of affiliated groups partake in physical violence, intimidation and extortion to harm a person or inflict damage.